It is important to us that you are able to fully participate in the review and present your case.

 Can I ask someone to represent me?

-You can arrange for a lawyer or a registered migration agent to represent you.
-A representative could also be a family member or friend.
+Yes.
+You can arrange for a migration agent to represent you.
+A representative could also be a close family member, a visa nominator or sponsor, or a Legal Aid lawyer.

 We cannot pay for any costs of a lawyer or professional person to represent you.